 1. Under Publish a calendar, select:

-publish a calendar
+publish an Outlook calendar

 1. Calendar: Your calendar